-3. We mourn the effects of the Fall and our own sin as they distort God's good order soul and body', and 'the same death in sin and corrupted nature' was 'conveyed to all their posterity descending from them by ordinary generation' (WCF 6.1-3).
+3. We mourn the effects of the Fall and our own sin as they distort God's good order

+3.1 The fall of Adam rendered all humanity guilty and subject to God's eternal punishment (Rom 5:12-19).
+It corrupted us and the created order.
+'Our first parents ... fell from their original righteousness and communion with God, and so became dead in sin, and wholly defiled in all the faculties and parts of soul and body', and 'the same death in sin and corrupted nature' was 'conveyed to all their posterity descending from them by ordinary generation' (WCF 6.1-3).
 As a consequence, all humans turn away from God, refuse to obey him, and worship created things instead (Rom 1:25) - including marriage and sexual experiences - and seek to establish sexual and gender identities apart from God and his order (Rom 1:26-27).
 All humans face struggle, distress and distortion in our experiences of gender and sexuality and marriage.